 5. In her next visit, you observe that the mother has high cholesterol.
 Would you prescribe simvastatin (Zocor) to the mother?
 Why or why not?
 (5 points)

 The mother has a genotype of two mutant alleles (CC) in the SLCO1B1 gene – meaning it doesn’t work as well/has low activity.
 I would prescribe lower than 80mg of simvastatin and then if it didn’t work I would request a different statin.

+No – risk of myopathy is high! -2

 6. You counsel the family about the risk for type 2 diabetes for their daughter.
 You analyze the daughter’s genome on genotation.com.
 You need to explain the results to the family, and how this influences the daughter’s risk for Type 2 diabetes.
 (15 points total)